Apple Notes is unavailable on Google Play, but Google Keep is offered on the App Store.

-Both offer basic note-taking features, but depending on the tools you want, one might be a better choice than the other.
-So how do both compare?
+Both offer basic note-taking features, but one might be better, depending on the required tools.
+How do both compare?
 The article helps you decide by covering Google Keep vs. Apple Notes.

 - Monospaced text

 - Bold text

 - Draw (separate space)